 Since I started this blog and began posting regular work at home job leads, I've come across several different resources for digging up good information.
-Many sites I've checked out are free to access while some, like FlexJobs and Contena (which we recently reviewed) are not.
+Many sites I've checked out are free to access while some, like FlexJobs and Contena (which we reviewed a few years ago) are not.

 But again, some people just can't afford to pay it.
 And if you're on the hunt for a job, it's pretty likely that money might be more than a little tight anyway.
 I definitely can understand that.

-So, without beating around the bush any further, here are the BEST places you can check online for remote jobs, and these sites won't charge you a dime.
+So, without beating around the bush any further, here are some of the BEST places you can check online for remote jobs, and these sites won't charge you a dime.